PaulAyling/sveltekitSuperbaseTailwind/README.md

 # Svelte kit, superbase , tailwind Boiler Plate

-This repo uses branches to see completed instalations with first
+The main branch contains the final repo to see intermediate steps you can got to feature branches, they are;

 * svelteKit
 * svelteKit + superbase
 * svelteKit + superbase + tailwind